 HTTP 503 Not Available

 From time to time we might require a short outage to carry out maintenance or upgrades.
-In most cases the Xero API will respond with a HTTP 503 when it is not available, and provide the following response body
+In most cases the Xero API will respond with a HTTP 503 when it is not available, and provide one of the following response bodies:

 The Xero API is currently offline for maintenance